srt19170/rsstler/README.md

 * NoScript ClearClick sometimes interferes with Rsstler by "swallowing" mouse clicks that are intended for Rsstler.
-If you have this problem you may have to click again.
+If you have this problem you can disable the NoScript ClearClick functionality in that extension, or simply click again until the mouse click gets through to Rsstler.

 * Nested folders in the Rsstler list of feeds don't display very well;
   they aren't indented as they probably should be.